Blank-Cheque/untitled-theme/README.md

 # How to install
 ## As a Gold theme
 Note that you do need Gold for this to work.
 If you don't have Gold you can't use it.
-0. Switch to Old Reddit, if you haven't, by going to https://new.reddit.com/settings/account and turning on "Opt out of the redesign"
+Also note that you need to be on Old Reddit for this.
+If you're not on Old Reddit, turn it on by going to https://new.reddit.com/settings/account and checking "Opt out of the redesign".
 1. Scroll to the gold box at the bottom.
 Check "use reddit theme" and "use theme from /r/".
 Enter "bc_css" in the input box that follows.
 2. Click "save options"
 3. All done!
 Enjoy.